Bor3dLabs/Bor3dLabs/README.md

 We will incentivise our holders by giving them exclusive rights to decide what will be advertised on our land through our DAO.
-(Decentralized Autonomous Organization) After establishing partnerships with agreed brands and other NFT communities, Metaboards will launch Metaverse City on two major platforms: Sandbox and Decentraland.
+(Decentralized Autonomous Organization) After establishing partnerships with agreed brands and other NFT communities, Metaboards will launch our Metaboard City on two major platforms: Sandbox and Decentraland.